stellar/scp-proofs/README.md

 eventually synchronous and non-intact nodes eventually stop taking steps, then every intact node eventually decides.

+More precisely, let us now sketch a proof that, after two consecutive synchronous ballots that are long enough, every intact node decides.

-To prove the liveness property, we can proceed in two steps.
+To prove the property, we first prove the following two sub-properties:
 * L1: by the end of a long-enough synchronous ballot in which non-intact nodes do not take steps, every intact node agrees on the highest confirmed-prepared value.